astronomer/docs/software/deployment-logs.md

 sidebar_label: 'Deployment Logs'
 title: 'Deployment Logs on Astronomer Software'
 id: deployment-logs
-description: View and search Airflow Webserver, Scheduler, and Worker logs via the Astronomer Software UI.
+description: View and search Airflow Webserver, Scheduler, and worker logs via the Astronomer Software UI.
 ---
 ## Overview

-The Software UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.
+The Software UI allows you to look up and search Airflow logs emitted by your Webserver, scheduler and Worker(s) for any deployment you have access to.

 ### Interpreting Logs